 Is your pet ‘just getting old?’ or is there something we can help you with to improve their quality of life?

-Pain relief, joint care supplements and diets.
-Probably the most importance consideration for elderly animals is pain relief.
+- Pain relief, joint care supplements and diets - Probably the most importance consideration for elderly animals is pain relief.
 Many chronic joint diseases and the wear and tear suffered by the joints of a dog in his lifetime can culminate in pain.
 There are ways of managing this with diet, exercise, supplements and pain relief.
-For the vast majority of dogs, the benefits of pain relief (short or long term) greatly outweigh any disadvantages.